6 Signs That Your Attic Is Not Well Insulated

 Since there is no longer a direct heat source on the accumulated frozen water, and the edges of the roof are cold, the result is a heavy buildup of ice.

 Ice dams can do serious damage to your roof, ripping off shingles, crunching cutters and dropping the edges of your roof onto things below.
-Furthermore, they can cause leakage and water damage affecting not only the outside but the inside of your home.
+Furthermore, they can cause leakage and water damage affecting not only the outside but also the inside of your home.
 Careful removal of the ice will help, but to permanently fix this problem you must start at the source, and that’s your attic's insulation.
 A properly insulated attic will not come up against this problem and your home will have a full roof in the summertime.

 Drafty Rooms